Master of Industrial Engineering

 The industrial engineer can design, implement, control and manage complex systems in an efficient manner.

-Master of Science in Industrial Engineering — Degree Plan
+- Bachelor’s degree: Bachelor of Science in Industrial Engineering

 Job market flexibility is a distinctive aspect of industrial engineering.
 Organizations that hire industrial engineers include manufacturers, government, insurance companies, banks, transportation and consulting firms.